Ziwi01/proveasio/docs-web/versioned_docs/version-stable/main/customization/20-versions.md

 # Versions management

 :::warning[Latest defaults]
-Please note that all software versions since 2.0.0 are set to 'latest', including `master` branch.
+Please note that all software versions since 2.0.0 are set to 'latest'.

 If you need to have particular software version static, add it to [overrides.yml](./variables)